Explore Ancient Greece: Athens to Athens Itinerary

 Places to see

-- Temple of Hephaestus.
-The temple was dedicated to the Greek god of building.
+• Temple of Hephaestus, the Greek god of building.

-- The Theater of Dionysus.
-A prototype of Greek theaters.
+• The Theater of Dionysus.
+A prototype of ancient Greek theaters.

-- Parthenon.
-A former temple on the Athenian Acropolis that was dedicated to the goddess Athena.
+• Parthenon.
+A former temple on the Athenian Acropolis dedicated to the goddess Athena.

 Things to do

 Have a light lunch aboard your yacht as you cruise to Kea, the ‘gate’ to the Cyclades.
-It’s a beautiful and rare natural environment with quaint villages and rugged landscapes.
+This island offers a beautiful and rare natural environment with quaint villages and rugged landscapes.
 If you enjoy hiking, Kea is a paradise.

 Places to see

-- Ruins of the prehistoric settlement of Agia Irini.
-This settlement was one of the most important cultural centers of the Aegean until the 15th century BC when an earthquake destroyed it.
+• Ruins of the prehistoric settlement of Agia Irini.
+This settlement was one of the most important cultural centers of the Aegean.
+In the 15th century BC an earthquake destroyed it.

-- Ioulida village, the capital of the island.
-This traditional village is peaceful and quiet.
-There are no cars here.
+• Ioulida village, the capital of the island.
+This car-free traditional village is peaceful and quiet.
 Locals walk or ride bikes and occasionally travel by donkey.

 Things to do

-- Koundouros Beach.
-Beach bar with food, drinks, and music.
+• Koundouros Beach.
+This popular beach has a beach bar with food, drinks, and music.

 Day 3 | Serifos

 On day three of your Athens to Athens itinerary, arrive at Serifos.
 With its rugged mining sites, Serifos Island exudes a calm atmosphere that speaks directly to your senses.
-Despite its arid characteristics, Serifos is surrounded by the Aegean Sea.
-It is home to some magnificent beaches.
+Despite its arid characteristics, the Aegean Sea and stunning beaches surround Serifos.

 Places to see